Tuesday, 31 May 2016

 Wages are low but the cost of fuel, in this fuel-producing country, is comparatively high.
 For instance a fully qualified doctor earns ~$600 per month yet fuel is about 80 cents a litre.
 As with many country regions in Oz, many of the young people in Kamchatka have to leave to find decent career opportunities.

-They can grow vegetables such as cabbage, potato, carrot and beet and some berries, but much of the food is imported especially fruit.
+The locals can grow vegetables such as cabbage, potato, carrot and beet and some berries, but much of the food is imported especially fruit.
 Meat and milk are imported either from mainland Russia or SE Asia.
-Fish however is plentiful and we could eat smoked salmon 3 meals a day!
+Fish however is plentiful and we could have eaten smoked salmon 3 meals a day!
 You'd be crazy to complain about that but it makes one aware, yet again, of how luck we are in Oz with plenty of everything.

 Cropping near Yelizova not far northwest of PK